 Egypt's President Anwar Sadat has warned against attempts to partition Lebanon or undermine the Palestine resistance movement.

-Egypt's President Anwar Sadat has warned against attempts to partition Lebanon or undermine the Palestine resistance movement.
+Background: Egypt's President Anwar Sadat has warned against attempts to partition Lebanon or undermine the Palestine resistance movement.
 He said Egypt would not stand by with arms folded.

 The president was speaking to a conference of Arab Chambers of Industry and Agriculture in Alexandria on Wednesday (20 May).